Nanofluid Heat transfer in Double Pipe Heat Exchanger, Paper Validation

 |gauge pressure||0 pascal|

-At the end of the solution process, the value of the Nusselt number is obtained on the outer tube wall of the heat exchanger which is under constant heat flux.
-This value is obtained when the value of the Reynolds number is equal to 300,000 and the angle of the Louvre strips is 30 degrees and the distance between the two Louvre strips is 60 mm.
+At the end of the solution process, the value of the Nusselt number is obtained on the outer tube wall of the heat exchanger, which is under constant heat flux.
+This value is obtained when the value of the Reynolds number is equal to 300,000, the Louver strips’ angle is 30 degrees, and the distance between the two Louvre strips is 60 mm.
 Calculating the value of the Nusselt number requires the correct reference values.

-So that in the present model, the characteristic length is equal to the diameter of the outer tube of the heat exchanger, ie 0.0196 m, and the reference temperature is equal to the temperature of the fluid bulk temperature inside the tube, which is equivalent to 293 K. The comparison of the results of the present work with the results of the article and the validation of the results have been done using the diagram of Figure 6-A of the reference article.
+So that in the present model, the characteristic length is equal to the diameter of the outer tube of the heat exchanger, i.e., 0.0196 m, and the reference temperature is equal to the temperature of the fluid bulk temperature inside the tube, which is equivalent to 293 K. Comparing the results of the present work with the results of the article and validating the results have been done using the diagram of Figure 6-A of the reference article.

 |Re||Nusselt number @ paper||Nusselt number @ present work|

-Finally, two-dimensional contours related to pressure, temperature and velocity, as well as two-dimensional pathlines are obtained.
+Finally, two-dimensional contours related to pressure, temperature, velocity, and two-dimensional pathlines are obtained.